 I had Malika picked out for me,

-since I wanted a puppy with show and breed potential.
+since I wanted a puppy with show and breeding potential.
 She was so quiet on our long drive home back to

 Oregon!
 Such a good puppy, so smart, very easy going, and she learned all her

-good behavior from my older dog, my well trained Shepherd Delilah.
-At the time we lived in south central
+good manners from my older dog, my sweet and well behaved Shepherd Delilah.
+At the time we lived in

-Oregon, on 3 pine covered acres, hence the name.
-A perfect place to take long walks, and ride horses, and Malika
+south central Oregon, on 3 pine covered acres, hence the name.
+A perfect place to raise dogs and horses, to take

 A few years later we moved back to California's Bay